KanounDev/MedUnity/README.md

 In the dialog:

-Filename → select your CSV file.
+Filename → select the CSV file from "Database" folder.

 Format → choose CSV.

-Check Header if your CSV has column names.

-Optional: adjust Delimiter (usually ,).

 Click OK → pgAdmin will insert the rows.
 ---